maddisondesigns/Simple-Catalog-for-WooCommerce/readme.txt

 Later on, when you decide you're ready to sell your products online, simply disable this plugin and all your WooCommerce functionality will return.

-Using this plugin you're able to restrict the eCommerce functionality to all your customers, or just to customers who haven't logged in.
+Simple Catalog for WooCommerce allows you to:
+	- Hide the Add to Cart button
+	- Hide the Product Price and optionally display a message to your customers instead
+	- Hide the Product Ratings
+	- Hide the Product Reviews tab
+	- Hide the Cart page
+	- Hide the Checkout page

-When hiding your prices, product ratings and Add to Cart buttons, you're able to hide them completely or just hide them from users who haven't logged in.
-You also have the option of showing a message to your customers in place of your price.
+You're able to hide the above WooCommerce features from all users or just hide them from users who haven't logged in.

 For use with WooCommerce 2.6 and above.